SCharan24/workflow-use/README.md

 - [ ] Take output from previous steps and use it as input for next steps
 - [ ] Expose workflows as MCP tools
 - [ ] Use Browser Use to automatically create workflows from websites
+- [ ] Add an LLM to create a workflow in the UI, while streaming browser and self correct.

 ## Developer experience